 And then what if you try again on the last day of the weekly ad–you’re doubly shit out of luck.

-It’s one of the reasons, again, why Publix is a better alternative for many items for me.
+Again, it’s one of the reasons why Publix is a better alternative for me.

 Aldi & Credit Cards